bdsegal/bdsegal.github.io/index.md

         <div class="span7">
             I am a quantitative scientist at <a href = "http://www.flatiron.com"> Flatiron Health</a>, where I design and analyze studies to assess the quality of data abstracted from electronic health records.
 Prior to joining Flatiron, I completed a PhD in <a href = "https://sph.umich.edu/biostat/"> Biostatistics at the University of Michigan</a>, advised by <a href = "https://sph.umich.edu/faculty-profiles/elliott-michael.html"> Michael Elliott</a>, <a href = "https://sph.umich.edu/faculty-profiles/braun-thomas.html"> Tom Braun</a>, and <a href = "http://www-personal.umich.edu/~jianghui/"> Hui Jiang</a>.<br>
             <br>
-            My research interests include resampling methods, semi-parametric regression, longitudinal analysis, and alternatives to hypothesis testing that emphasize estimation.
-I am also interested in applications in a variety of fields, including medicine, the life sciences, sociology, and psychology.
+            My research interests include computationally efficient resampling methods, non-parametric and semi-parametric regression, longitudinal analysis, and estimation-based alternatives to hypothesis testing.
+I am also interested in applications in a variety of fields, including medicine, life sciences, sociology, psychology, and the environment.
 You can find more information on my <a href = "{{ BASE_PATH }}/pages/research.html">research page</a> or by <a href = "{{ BASE_PATH }}/assets/bdsegal_cv.pdf"> downloading my CV</a>.
         </div>

         <div class="span2">